mcgriddles/1140px-Responsive-SASS-Grid/CONTRIBUTING.md

 #Contributing

 Feel free to help out.

-I'd like to make some layout examples that take advantage of the media query mixins in SASS 3.2.
-You should help with that.
+## To Do

+* Layout examples that take advantage of `@extend` classes and breakpoint mixin
+* Move examples to Github pages branch